kogna/groovyn/Groovyn/Memory/Work-Log/2025‐10‐12-Initial-Test.md

 # 2025-10-12 Initial Test

+> DEPRECATION NOTICE: The GitHub Wiki is deprecated.
+Do not use the Wiki.
+Use the in-repo Work-Log memory (Groovyn/Memory/Work-Log/).

 ## Overview

 * **Date**: October 12, 2025
 * **Agent**: Comet Assistant (Perplexity)
-* **Purpose**: Initial test of agent capabilities with Groovyn wiki
+* **Purpose**: Initial test of agent capabilities with the prior wiki (now migrated to Work-Log memory)
 * **Status**: Completed

 ## Session Summary

-This was the first test session with the Comet Assistant to verify basic wiki interaction capabilities.
-The agent successfully demonstrated the ability to navigate the wiki, create pages, and edit content.
+This was the first test session with the Comet Assistant to verify basic interaction with the prior wiki (now migrated to Work-Log memory).
+The agent successfully demonstrated the ability to navigate, create pages, and edit content.

 ## Tasks Completed

-1. Navigation to the Groovyn wiki
+1. Navigation to the prior knowledge system
 2. Creation of test pages
 3. Basic content editing and formatting
-4. Verification of wiki structure
+4. Verification of structure

 ## Key Observations

-* Agent successfully navigated GitHub Wiki interface
+* Agent successfully navigated the prior UI
 * Markdown formatting was properly handled
 * Page creation workflow functioned as expected
 * No authentication issues encountered

 ## Next Steps

-* Plan more complex wiki migration tasks
+* Plan more complex migration tasks
 * Test batch operations
 * Establish documentation patterns